-&lt;sup>56 Religious Freedom Restoration Act of 1993; Sect.
+58 Religious Freedom Restoration Act of 1993; Sect.
 533 of National Defense Authorization Act for Fiscal Year 2013 (amended by Sect.
 532 of NDAA for Fiscal Year 2014); AR 165-1, 7-8.

 optional.
 If the commander chooses to include prayer in a ceremony, the prayer is religious speech and must therefore be free.
-A commander or another chaplain cannot tell a chaplain how to pray.
-To do so would violate the Establishment Clause of the Constitution by establishing a particular kind of prayer.
+A commander or another chaplain cannot tell a chaplain how to pray.59 To do so would violate the Establishment Clause of the Constitution by establishing a particular kind of prayer.
 It would also violate the Free Exercise Clause by potentially compelling a chaplain to pray in a way that is incongruent with his or her religious tradition and ecclesiastical endorser.

 At all times, chaplains are required to faithfully represent their ecclesiastical endorsers and provide religious support for all Soldiers.
-With that in mind, if chaplains agree to pray at events with compulsory attendance, they must pray in a manner that is faithful to their endorser and that takes into account the presence of Soldiers from various faiths (or no faith at all).
-Jewish chaplains may offer Jewish prayers.
-Muslim chaplains may offer Islamic prayers.
-Christian chaplains may offer Christian prayers.
-The prayers should be as inclusive as possible, yet remain faithful to the guidance provided by the individual chaplain's ecclesiastical endorser.
-At no time will a chaplain compel an attendee of an event to pray.
-Prayer is completely voluntary.
-An individual attendee may choose to pray along with the chaplain, may choose to pray silently in his or her own faith tradition, or may abstain from prayer altogether.
+With that in mind, if chaplains agree to pray at events with compulsory attendance,60 they must pray in a manner that is faithful to their endorser and that takes into account the presence of Soldiers from various faiths (or no faith at all).
+Jewish chaplains offer Jewish prayers.
+Muslim chaplains offer Islamic prayers.
+Christian chaplains offer Christian prayers.
+The chaplain offering the prayer should consider the fact that various faiths are likely to be represented at the gathering.
+At the same time, the chaplain must remain faithful to the guidance provided by his or her ecclesiastical endorser.61 At no time will a chaplain compel an attendee of an event to pray.62 Prayer is always completely voluntary.
+An individual attendee may choose to pray along with the chaplain, may choose to pray silently in his or her own faith tradition, or may abstain from prayer altogether.63

 Whether the issue is delivering religious support in a variety of forms or praying at a mandatory event, chaplains perform or provide.
-They serve faithfully according to the guidelines of their ecclesiastical endorsers; simultaneously, they ensure that each Soldier's religious needs are met by the appropriate religious leader.
+They serve faithfully according to the guidelines of their ecclesiastical endorsers.
+Simultaneously, they ensure that each Soldier's religious needs are met by the appropriate religious leader.
 In doing so, chaplains aid commanders in upholding the free exercise of religion for all.

-&lt;sup>57 OCCH, Chaplain Prayers, 3.
+59 OCCH, Chaplain Prayers, 3.

-&lt;sup>58 According to paragraph 3-2 of AR 165-1, chaplains cannot be required to perform religious roles - to include praying at command ceremonies - if it would be at odds with the tenets of their religion.
+60 According to paragraph 3-2 of AR 165-1, chaplains cannot be required to perform religious roles - to include praying at command ceremonies - if it would be at odds with the tenets of their religion.
 AR 165-1, 8.
 When a chaplain cannot "perform" by personally giving the prayer, he or she must "provide" by finding another person to do so.
 It is often another chaplain, though it does not have to be.

-&lt;sup>59 ". . . commanders should expect chaplains to pray according to their faith tradition as long as the religious communication at such events does not proselytize, disparage other faith groups, or undermine good order and discipline.
+61 "... commanders should expect chaplains to pray according to their faith tradition as long as the religious communication at such events does not proselytize, disparage other faith groups, or undermine good order and discipline.
 By doing so, military leaders will avoid both entangling government in religion and violating the First Amendment by 'establishing a religion' as they proscribe one form of prayer over another."
 CH (COL) David A. Bowlus, "Pluralism and Free Speech in Reference to Chaplain-led Public Prayer" (Fort Leonard Wood, MO: March 26, 2018), 2.

-OCCH, Chaplain Prayers, 1.
+62 OCCH, Chaplain Prayers, 1.